 Do you recommend other wedding vendors?

 Definitely!
-I love doing this.
-I now know so many wedding vendors I can even make personalized recommendations to my clients.
+I love doing this (if the couple doesn't have a wedding planner).
+I now know so many talented wedding vendors I can even make personalized recommendations to my clients.
 For example, if they tell me a particular style of photography they like, I can give them names of a few photographers with a similar style.
 Our industry thrives on vendor-to-vendor referrals, so I’m always happy when my couples ask for recommendations.

 What is your biggest challenge when officiating a wedding?